How to Collect Rainwater for Drinking

 Posted by

-John Woodard on August 19, 2022
+John Woodard on May 20, 2024

+Collecting rainwater, also known as rainwater harvesting, is an excellent way to save water at home.
 Rainwater harvesting is the process of collecting rainwater that is typically used for outdoor applications.
 As rainwater runs down a roof, it collects in the gutters, runs through any number of filters in the downspouts and gutters, and flows to a water storage tank.
 A hose can then be attached to the tank to provide water for gardening, washing cars, watering a lawn, and other outdoor uses.
 Another option for rainwater harvesters is piping the collected rainwater into a home’s plumbing system.
 No matter what the harvested rainwater is used for, it can save you money on your water bill, prevent soil erosion, and help the environment by not filtering water for applications that do not require filtration.

-Learn more: Rainwater Harvesting 101 | 5 Advantages and Disadvantages of Rainwater Harvesting
+Learn more: Rainwater harvesting 101 | 5 advantages and disadvantages of rainwater harvesting

 Without first passing through a robust filtration system, rainwater is not safe to drink.
 When rainwater flows from your rooftop to gutters, it can pick up contaminants such as viruses, bacteria, bird droppings, leaves, twigs, insects, and more.
 Even if the water fell into your tank straight from the sky, the pollution in the air would contaminate the water enough to require filtration before drinking.
 This contamination is more severe the more industrial the area you live in.
 Consuming untreated rainwater can lead to short-term or long-term health effects if consumed regularly.

 Recently, rainwater was found to contain levels of PFAS, known as “forever chemicals” because of their longevity in the human body.
 These chemicals are linked to cancer, increased cholesterol levels, liver and kidney damage, immune system deficiencies, and thyroid problems.
-PFAS have been found in rainwater all around the globe, making rainwater unsafe to drink anywhere in the world.
+PFAS chemicals have been found in rainwater all around the globe, making rainwater unsafe to drink anywhere in the world.

-Learn more: Rainwater Unsafe to Drink Worldwide | How to Remove PFAS from Water
+Learn more: How to remove PFAS from water

-How to make rainwater drinkable
+How to purify rainwater for drinking

 UV disinfection